 - A covered Employee's Spouse.
 The term "Spouse" shall mean the person recognized as the covered Employee's husband or wife under the laws of the state where the marriage was performed (celebrated).
 The Plan Administrator will require documentation proving a legal marital relationship.
-A Spouse who also qualifies as an eligible Employee will not be considered a Dependent for purposes of the Plan as long as such Spouse continues in the employment of the Employer. - A covered Employee's Domestic Partner.
-A covered employee's Domestic Partner is a Dependent for purposes of eligibility upon the following terms and conditions: - 1.
-The Employee and the claimed Domestic Partner must have a registered, valid domestic partnership pursuant to NRS 122A.100; and - 2.
-The Employee and the claimed Domestic Partner must not have terminated that domestic partnership pursuant to NRS 122A.300; or - 3.
-The Employee and the claimed Domestic Partner must be persons of the same gender.
-A covered member's Domestic Partner, as defined above, will be considered the "Spouse" of the employee/retiree. - A covered Employee's children from birth to the limiting age of 26 years.
-The term "children" shall include: natural children, adopted children, children placed in the home for adoption, step-children, natural child of the covered Domestic Partner, or children for whom a court has ordered coverage through a National Qualified Medical Child Support Order.
+A Spouse who also qualifies as an eligible Employee will not be considered a Dependent for purposes of the Plan as long as such Spouse continues in the employment of the Employer. - 2.
+A covered Employee's children from birth to the limiting age of 26 years.
+The term "children" shall include: natural children, adopted children, children placed in the home for adoption, step-children, natural child of the covered grandfathered Domestic Partner, or children for whom a court has ordered coverage through a National Qualified Medical Child Support Order.

-The Plan Administrator, at the administrator's discretion, may require documentation such as marriage certificates, domestic partner registrations, divorce decrees, social security identification, tax returns, birth certificates, adoption decrees, or copies of certified court orders.
+The Plan Administrator, at the administrator's discretion, may require documentation such as certified marriage certificates, grandfathered domestic partner registrations, divorce decrees, social security identification, tax returns, certified birth certificates, adoption decrees, or copies of certified court orders.

 Requirement for spousal enrollment in other group insurance.
-If a spouse is covered as a dependent of an employee or retiree covered by the Clark County Self-Funded Health Benefit Plan, and the spouse is employed by a company that offers an employee health benefit plan, or a retiree health benefit plan as a retiree of another company, and he/she is eligible for any such (non-HMO) coverage at a monthly cost equal to or less than the current Clark County employee and spouse employee premium deduction rounded to the next lowest \$5.00 increment for employee only, the spouse is required to enroll in such other employer sponsored program.
-If the spouse declines any other employer-sponsored coverage, the Clark County Self-Funded Benefit Plan will provide coverage to the spouse at 20% of the Plan allowable, either the contracted rate or the reasonable and customary allowable when the contracted rate is not available, instead of the normal benefit payable for such service covered by the Clark County Self-Funded Plan.
+If a spouse is covered as a dependent of an employee or retiree covered by the Clark County Self-Funded Health Benefits Plan, and the spouse is employed by a company that offers an employee health benefit plan, or a retiree health benefit plan as a retiree of another company, and he/she is eligible for any such (non-HMO) coverage at a monthly cost equal to or less than the current Clark County employee and spouse employee premium deduction rounded to the next lowest \$5.00 increment for employee only, the spouse is required to enroll in such other employer sponsored program.
+If the spouse declines any other employer-sponsored coverage, the Clark County Self-Funded Benefits Plan will provide coverage to the spouse at 20% of the Plan allowable, either the contracted rate or the reasonable and customary allowable when the contracted rate is not available, instead of the normal benefit payable for such service covered by the Clark County Self-FundedPlan.
 If the dependent spouse of an employee misses his/her employer's open enrollment period for the calendar year for which the employee is enrolling the newly eligible dependent spouse in this coverage, the above benefit limitation will be waived for the first year of the dependent spouse's coverage, but not to exceed 12 months from the effective date of the dependent spouse's coverage with this Plan.

+Guardianship/Legal Custody Children

-Guardianship/Legal Custody Children: This coverage is only available to those guardianship/legal custody children who the Employee covered as a dependent on December 31, 2010.
-Guardianship/legal custody children who were not covered on December 31, 2010, are not eligible to be enrolled at a future date.
+This coverage is only available to those guardianship legal custody children who the Employee covered as a dependent on December 31, 2010.
+Guardianship legal custody children who were not covered on December 31, 2010, are not eligible to be enrolled at a future date.

 Subject to the foregoing limitation, if a covered Employee or spouse is the court appointed Legal Guardian or has court ordered Legal Custody of a minor child or minor children, these children may be enrolled in this Plan as covered dependents until that minor reaches majority (age eighteen in Nevada).

 The plan shall require that the dependent be dropped from the coverage upon reaching majority as ineligible.
 In the case of extended guardianship (if applicable through state statutes), the Plan shall require copies of the new petition for extended guardianship and Letters of Guardianship issued as a result of this petition.
 The Plan Administrator shall also request annually a copy of the member's tax return transcript from the Internal Revenue Service verifying the continued dependency of the minor child covered by this Plan through court appointed guardianship/custody.